 3. Feed you plant!

-Some plants need more than just water.
-Some plants need fertilizer.
+Some plants need water and need to be fed to be cared for.
 Generally, house plants only need fertilizer when they are actively growing which is generally between March and September.
-Try to fertilize your house plants 1 to every three months over this time frame to help them grow!
+Try to fertilize your house plants 1 to every 3 months over this time frame to help them grow!
 Plants generally experience a period of rest over the winter – so no need to fertilize over the winter months!

 4. Stones on your soil?